wxcctechsummit/holcct2107/labslive/pre-reqs.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/?rel=0" title="WxCC Pre-reqs: Pre-requisites" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> The video serves as a reference.
+The steps are detailed below the video if you would like a snapshot of what configuration is required.

 ## Summary

 1. Login to Control Hub > Users.